lhy-hoyin/PathFinder/guides/user/index.md

 5. Click on `Reset Password` to change your password

+Hang on!
+We manged to add some information, but we are still working on this.
+Please continue to look out at this section in the near future :D

 ## Dashboard

 ## Module Dependency Graph

 ## Module Information

-Hang on!
-We manged to add some information, but we are still working on this.
-Please continue to look out at this section in the near future :D
+* * *

+Still got more questions?
+Check out [our solutions](./common-issues) to some common issues.